HOME ABOUT US PROGRAMME THE DONKEY GALLERY LOCAL RAILWAYS LINKS

 6024 "King Edward I" on the demonstration line, 1 January 1991

 4-6-0 No.6024"King Edward I" heads a train on the centre's main demonstration line on 1 January 1991.
 This locomotive has been regularly based at Didcot in between railtour duties and preserved railway visits since the early 1990s.
-Sister engine No. 6023 "King Edward II" is undergoing restoration at the centre and is due to return to steam in the near future.

 Photo by Tim Edmonds